redis/docs/content/operate/rc/api/examples/create-database.md

 You can use the Redis Cloud REST API to create databases.

 These examples use the [`cURL` utility]({{< relref "/operate/rc/api/get-started/use-rest-api#use-the-curl-http-client" >}}).
 You can use any REST client to work with the Redis Cloud REST API.
-The examples in this article refer to databases that are part of Flexible subscriptions.
+The examples in this article refer to Redis Cloud Pro databases.

 ## Create a database